-I highly suggest that you purchase a cheap Raspberry Pi and configure Pi-hole on it so that you have two Pi-hole DNS servers.
+I highly suggest that you purchase a cheap Raspberry Pi and configure Pi-hole on it so that you have two DNS servers.
 This will ensure that when your NAS is rebooted, your clients do not lose DNS resolution services.

 How to Set Up Pi-hole on a Synology NAS

 1. Install Container Manager from Synology’s Package Center.
 This will automatically create a docker shared folder on your NAS.
+This is what we’ll use to configure Pi-hole on a Synology NAS.

 2. There are two folders that we will map our Docker image to that we need to create.
 Inside of the docker folder, we are going to create a folder named pihole.